DATA INTENSIVE RESEARCH (DIR) TOOLS

 DATA PUBLISHING AT UWC

 - A list of metadata standards, maintained by the RDA (Research Data Alliance) Metadata Standards Directory Working Group and “supported by individuals and organizations involved in the development, implementation, and use of metadata for scientific data.
-The overriding goal is to develop a collaborative, open directory of metadata standards applicable to scientific data can help address infrastructure challenges1“.
+The overriding goal is to develop a collaborative, open directory of metadata standards applicable to scientific data that can help address infrastructure challenges1“.

 - Register with the Research Data Alliance (RDA) – “The RDA vision is for researchers and innovators to openly sharing data across technologies, disciplines, and countries to address the grand challenges of society”2